 project with Daniel Gray and DD Liu.
 Android music composition app using automatic note recognition, with editing and exporting features.

-A rudimentary blog written in shell scripts, because that's what CS freshmen do.
+A rudimentary blog written in shell scripts?

 A web-based port of xcluster, an ancient X application that displays Athena clusters on the MIT campus.

 .
 Upload a file, and use the one-time link to download it somewhere else.
 Your file is never stored on the server.

 When the Kalos region's ecosystem falls into disarray, it appears and reveals its secret power.

 run without input.
 Essentially a Markov chain on English letters.

 Two poems randomly assembled from a pool of lines.

 An experiment in stochastic music, using chords from Bach cantatas filtered through the imperfect medium of HTML5.